 How busy is hiking Laguna Torre

-The way back from Laguna Torre to El Chalten was a different story!
-The trail was packed – so many people made their way up to the iconic location.
-Even more than I had seen at Laguna De Los Tres the previous day.
+The trail was packed with many people making their way up to the iconic location.
+It was even busier than I had seen at Laguna De Los Tres the previous day.

-And I can understand why!
+But I can understand why!

 But remember, it’s still 18 km which is pretty far, and many people will struggle with the distance alone.